origo-map/origo-documentation/content/controls.md

 `hintText` | placeholder text for the search input.
 Default is Sök.
 `limit` | the max number of suggestions to be displayed.
 Default is 9.
 `minLength` | minimum number of characters to trigger search.
 Default is 4.
+`searchDelay` | delay in milliseconds before the search request is sent after typing stops.
+Default is 400.
 `groupSuggestions` | whether to group autocomplete suggestions or not.
 Depending on the configuration option used (see above), titles are set using the `title` properties of defined map layers (options 1 and 2), values from the attribute in the result defined by `titleAttribute` (3) or the `title` search control configuration option (4 and 5).
 Defaults to false.
 `geometryAttribute` | geometry attribute is required if northing and easting are not used.
 `maxZoomLevel` | maximum zoom level after selection.
 Default is 2.